 How to make a French seam in 5 easy steps

 Pin fabric pieces wrong side together and right sides facing up.
 Mark both stitch lines that you need to sew on ( for French seams we need to sew 2 stitch lines) with a fabric marker.
 In my case, the seam allowances are 1.5 cm (5/8 in) so I marked one line 1.5 cm from the fabric edge.
 And I marked another line 7 mm from the first one (this distance can vary depending on the fabric used for the project).

-I need to mention though that for silk fabric you need to use very sharp extra fine glass heads long pins (so they don’t leave any holes in the material).
+I need to mention though that for silk fabric you need to use very sharp extra fine glass heads and long pins (so they don’t leave any holes in the material).

 I use this wonderful marking pen with disappearing ink for all my sewing projects.
 It has a fine tip, it has always been very easy to use and it usually gradually disappears with exposure to air.

 Serger stitch your fabric using proper threads (extra fine and in tone with your fabric).
 Stitch line should go 7 mm from the pattern line.